+Common Stock Fair Value - We estimate the fair value of our common stock based on the closing quoted market price of our common stock as reported on the Nasdaq Capital Market.
+Prior to the closing of the Business Combination, we determined the fair value of our common stock using methodologies, approaches, and assumptions consistent with the American Institute of Certified Public Accountants Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
 We recognized stock-based compensation expense on a straight-line basis over the requisite service period, which is the period in which the related services are received.
 We account for forfeitures as they occur.
 The expense for stock-based awards with performance conditions is recognized when it is probable that a performance condition is met during the vesting period.

-We recorded stock-based compensation expense of \$1.0 million and \$1.2 million for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, there was \$1.5 million of total unrecognized compensation expense, which we expect to recognize over a remaining weightedaverage period of 2.6 years.
+We recorded stock-based compensation expense of \$4.1 million and \$1.0 million for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, there was \$8.2 million of total unrecognized compensation expense, which we expect to recognize over a remaining weighted-average period of 2.3 years.
 We expect to continue to grant equity-based awards in the future, and to the extent that we do, our stock-based compensation expense recognized in future periods will likely increase.